lexibank/tlopo/out/vol4/chapter2.md

 <a id="p-71"></a>

-Oceanic reflexes of the next set refer fairly consistently to _Scomberoides spp._ (=Chorine- mus), fishes known variously as leatherskin, whitefish, queenfish, skinnyfish or giant dart.
+Oceanic reflexes of the next set refer fairly consistently to _Scomberoides spp._ (=Chorinemus), fishes known variously as leatherskin, whitefish, queenfish, skinnyfish or giant dart.
 They can grow to over a metre in length.
 Blust (ACD) has reconstructed PMP _&ast;lajih_ ‘dolphinfish’ and PMP _&ast;daRi_ ‘leatherskin’, with Oceanic reflexes of the former apparently referring to the leatherskin.
 The two Mutu (NNG) terms below suggest that the dolphinfish may sometimes be referred to as the leatherskin’s mother.
 For dolphinfish sets, see §27 below.

 <table>
 <tr>